SumiranRai/Hostel-Food-Department-Management-System/README.md

-A terminal based user interface application made specially for the working and management of our Hostel's Kitchen and Food Management departement.
+A terminal based user interface application made specially for the working and management of our Hostel's Kitchen and Food Management department.

 Utilities provided:
 Recording and generating report for Kitchen Ingredients and Utensils (Kitchen Inventory).